 I am familiar with and follow the "national registry's" kennel and record keeping requirements

 I will keep accurate records and retain those records for a minimum of 5 years.
 These records will include stud service contracts, pedigrees, all litters produced, and all dogs/puppies sold.

 I will report to the registration office of the national registry and any person who falsifies a registration or knowingly misrepresents a pedigree.

 I shall plan each breeding with the paramount intention of improving the Drentsche Patrijshond breed.

 I will select the stud dog and brood bitch with an eye to conformation, temperament, and working instinct and ability, with a careful study of the breed standard, and the principles of genetics.

-I will not breed any male or female until they have received an OFA, PENN Hip certificate or equivalent stating that the Drent in questions has hips which meet current DPCNA criteria (Section 8, Para 4) and that the dogs are both physically and mentally mature.
+I will not breed any male or female until they have received an OFA certificate stating that hips are Excellent, or Good.
+And that they are both physically and mentally mature.